 Also, it takes certain period is needed to develop and evaluate the above mentioned scenarios and thresholds, therefore it is important to develop appropriate plan and consider the scenarios and thresholds, as well as periodically review their effectiveness.

-What is specifically required by "analyze the characteristics of submitted STR (line of business, geographic areas, etc.) and the effectiveness of the current transaction monitoring method (scenarios, threshold values, etc.)"?
+What is required to "analyze the characteristics of submitted STR (line of business, geographic areas, etc.) and the effectiveness of the current transaction monitoring method (scenarios, threshold values, etc.)" in particular?